gabrielhamdan/fo-hacking-minigame-clone/README.md

 ## Acknowledgements

- - ChatGPT assisted me in generating the random words used in the game as passwords (I didn't bother to check them all, though).
+ - ChatGPT assisted me in generating the random words used in the game as passwords (meaning "thanks" but also "I didn't bother to check them all").